LukeShead/ZSL-The-Climate-Menace/README.md

 ### The Planning

 In order to get the correct product to the client, the team met up and made sure that we were all on the same page when it came to the same IDE's we would be using to the the right programming language and what timetable that we would have.
+We met on serveral occasions regarding points about the app and how it would work, the first meeting was for information on the project, this was followed by a pitch meeting, this was where we had a design for our app.
+Through our presentation we where able to accurately show how the app was going to work, this allowed for feedback in what was good and bad in our app and we where able to use that for improvement to the app.

 After meeting we made sure to cover all of the risks and problems that we could encounter on the project.
 For example if someone was to have issues with a certain part of building the program, would there be help from the team and if so, was there flexability within the group to help.
 We took these risk into consideration and tried to make technical solutions to each of them.
 With us doing this it meant that most of the risks that could have been prevented were, this process saved much time and recources and allowed us to use our time much more effectively in the project.

 ### Feedback